dockur/windows-arm/readme.md

 * ### How do I install a custom image?

-  In order to download a custom ISO image, start a clean container with the URL specified in the `VERSION` environment variable:
+  In order to download a custom ISO image, start a clean container with the URL of the ISO specified in the `VERSION` environment variable:

   ```yaml
   environment: